-Recently, the District of Columbia’s science content standards earned a grade of “A” by a Thomas Fordham Institute study.
-However, student performance on the DC CAS science assessment shows that the District’s highly-ranked science standards are not resulting in increased student proficiency levels.
-The 2011 National Assessment of Educational Progress (NAEP) measured students’ knowledge and abilities in physical science, life science, and earth and space sciences; The percentage of DC students that scored “proficient” was in single digits.

-For these reasons, and in response to requests to increase the number of subjects included in the accountability plan, the DC OSSE will introduce a new DC CAS science assessment in 2014.
-The delayed inclusion is in response to LEA requests to allow time for more District educators to be involved in the blueprint development, item review, data analysis, and professional development related to teaching to the standards.
-This timeline will facilitate a positive transition plan for including new subjects while supporting schools and educators through the transition.

 ESEA Flexibility Guidance Question - Does the SEA’s weighting of the included assessments result in holding schools accountable for ensuring all students achieve the State’s college- and career-ready standards?

 The District of Columbia’s new accountability system will include science and composition in the accountability index, and these new assessments will be weighted based on the percentage of total students taking these at a school during a given year; ELA and mathematics are assessed in seven grade levels, while science and composition are assessed only in three grades.
 This means that science and composition will typically comprise half the weight of other assessments and those weights will be based on the grade configuration of the school in question.
 As with all other assessment development, educators will approve the field test items through content and bias review, and the DC OSSE will provide a strand-level blueprint to support schools and teachers in preparing students for the assessment.
 The timeline for this process is below.